 Basic Types

-Rusts data types such as u64 and i64 do not capture arbitrarily large integers.
+Rusts data types such as u64 and i64 do not capture arbitrarily big integers.

 For example, the following code causes an overflow: